Variance of the volume of random real algebraic submanifolds II: Technical computations for Section

 \section{Technical computations for Section~\ref{sec properties of the limit distribution}}

-Before proving the technical lemmas of Section~\ref{sec properties of the limit distribution}, we state several estimates that will be useful in this section and the next.
+Before proving the technical lemmas of Sect.~\ref{sec properties of the limit distribution}, we state several estimates that will be useful in this section and the next.
 Recall Def.~\ref{def a and vi}, \ref{def b and P} and~\ref{def u}.
-The following holds as $t$ goes to infinity.
+The following hold as $t$ goes to infinity.